khazar08/ml-core/README.md

 3. **Deep Deterministic Policy Gradient (DDPG)**: A DDPG actor-critic agent that learns to balance a pole on a cart with continuous action space, featuring experience replay and target networks.

+4. **Twin Delayed Deep Deterministic Policy Gradient (TD3)**: A TD3 agent with dual critics and delayed policy updates for stable learning on CartPole.